 interests of a safer and more secure South Africa.

-establishment and functioning of the Special Investigating Unit and the
+functioning of the Special Investigating Unit and the National Prosecuting

-conduct of criminal proceedings; the prosecution of organised crime and
+proceedings; the prosecution of organised crime and corruption, and the

-corruption, and the forfeiture of assets obtained through illicit means;
+forfeiture of assets obtained through illicit means; the provision of witness

-provision of witness protection to vulnerable and intimidated witnesses and
+protection to vulnerable and intimidated witnesses and their related persons

-their related persons in judicial proceedings; the establishment and
+in judicial proceedings; the establishment and functioning of bodies

-functioning of bodies responsible for legal aid, law reform and rule making;
+responsible for legal aid, law reform and rule making; the appointment of

-the appointment of masters of the high courts, and the administration of the
+masters of the high courts, and the administration of the Guardian’s Fund and

-Guardian’s Fund and deceased and insolvent estates; the regulation and
+deceased and insolvent estates; the regulation and provision of legal advisory

 The Estimates of National Expenditure (ENE) is a book published along with the tabling of the budget for the new financial year.